Francesco Cilluffo: Vocal music

 Cilluffo enjoys particular success working with voices.
 His cantata for the 150th anniversary of the Italian unification, Voci di tenebra azzurra (for chorus, mezzo-soprano and orchestra), was premiered at the 2011 Festival della Valle d'Itria to much critical acclaim.
 His last song cycle for soprano and string orchestra, The Land to Life again, was premiered at the Festival Incontri in Terra di Siena in 2012.
-His choral piece Carmen Artemisiae, based on the life of Artemisia Gentileschi, was also be premiered in 2012.
+His choral piece Carmen Artemisiae, based on the life of Artemisia Gentileschi, was also premiered in 2012.
 Among his recent vocal cycles are also Death in Florence (commissioned by the London Song Festival) and Emily Dickinson: a Song Cycle, which was awarded the Tracey Chawell Memorial Prize in London.
 He was also awarded the East-West Competition for The Other Boat, commissioned by the Elektra Ensemble in Amsterdam.